ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/First_Aid_Real_deployments.md

-The "simple_app" family of examples is intended to carefully take you through every step of building and deploying applications, in sufficient detail to allow a thorough understanding of the every design feature of the Certifier Framework.
+The "simple_app" family of examples is intended to carefully take you through every step of building and deploying applications, in sufficient detail to allow a thorough understanding of every design feature of the Certifier Framework.
 Thorough enough to make a detailed security assessment and develop a clear understanding of the security implications of each and every component.